-- Must meet the program admission and continuation requirements and be selected for program admission, and complete all enrollment requirements.
+- Must meet the program admission and enrollment requirements and be selected for program admission, and complete all enrollment requirements.

 - Must submit a written request for transfer and a letter of recommendation, verifying good standing, from the director of the previous nursing program verifying the student is in good standing and eligible to return, or continue enrollment in nursing courses.

 - Should understand that nursing courses from other nationally-accredited programs will be evaluated for transfer on an individual basis and if transferred, all nursing courses must be completed with three years of initial enrollment in nursing courses.

-- Submit readmission request forms to the Director of Nursing Admissions by specified deadlines if seeking readmission and must meet program admission, enrollment, and continuation requirements.
+- Must submit readmission request forms to the Director of Nursing Admissions by specified deadlines and must meet program admission, enrollment, and continuation requirements.

 - Will be considered for readmission status only once if unable to progress academically in the program.
 When repeating a course, all course prerequisites and requirements must be fulfilled.